A bit of background: I

 and an air industrial

-park) is an emergency
+park) served as an emergency

 landing site for NASA’s